who does not honor the small...

 Initially it was assumed that the Hopjes would be a temporary facility.
 Sea containers were therefore chosen because they are easy to place.
 But the enormous success of the Hopjes has made them indispensable in various primary schools.

 This is also the case in the Rivierenbuurt in The Hague.
-Opposite the Community School O3, also a design by atelier PRO, we have designed a Hopje.
+Opposite the Child centre O3, also a design by atelier PRO, we have designed a Hopje.
 This outdoor room of approximately 60 m² is separate from the main building.
 An important part of the design is the continuous perforated facade cladding made of floor-to-ceiling aluminum panels.
 These hide the original (ugly) masonry of Stedin's Trafo, which is now integrated into the design and remains accessible to Stedin for maintenance.

 The terrace section on the west side has a pergola with recycled seating furniture from the Deltaplantsoen.
 The gross floor area including pergola is 150 m².
 Initially there was already a 'game container', which has now been replaced by a beautiful 'Hopje'.
 This multifunctional space was financed by SCOH and the municipality and is now used by both the school and SCOH.